All Episodes

 No child of God should ever suffer such horror.

-Tonight I ordered a targeted military strike on the airfield in Syria from where the chemical attack was launched.
+Tonight, I ordered a targeted military strike on the airfield in Syria from where the chemical attack was launched.

 It is in this vital national security interest of the United States to prevent and deter the spread and use of deadly chemical weapons.

-There can be no dispute that Syria used banned chemical weapons, violated its obligations under the chemical weapons convention, and ignored the urging of the UN Security Council.
+There can be no dispute that Syria used banned chemical weapons, violated its obligations under the Chemical Weapons Convention, and ignored the urging of the UN Security Council.

 Years of previous attempts at changing Assad's behavior have all failed and failed very dramatically.

-That was the President's comments.
+All right, that was the President's comments.

-Joining us now uh is Patrick J. Buchanan, who's been critical of this, and he has a new story out today earlier this week.
+Joining us now is Patrick J. Buchanan, who's been critical of this, and he has a new story out today earlier this week.

 He said Syria could consume Trump's presidency.

-I uh Pat, I don't see how that happens.
+Pat, I don't see how that happens.

-I mean, he's not occupying, he's not talking about boots on the ground.
+He's not talking about boots on the ground.

-I would I would be against boots on the ground.
+I would be against boots on the ground.

 And I think he just said this is a line that no country can cross, and that is killing women and children with chemical weapons.